Guidelines for Game Officials for Serious On-Field Player Injuries

 SIGNS AND SYMPTOMS

-An athlete who exhibits signs, symptoms or behaviors consistent with
+An athlete who exhibits signs, symptoms or behaviours consistent with

 a concussion, either at rest or during exertion, should be removed